 - It includes both yeasts and filamentous fungi.
 Many yeast genera are classified specifically within Ascomycetes because of their sexual reproduction.

-- Many species are quiet familiar and economically important for example – most of the Red, Brown and blue-green moulds that cause food spoilage are Ascomycetes.
+- Many species are quite familiar and economically important for example – most of the Red, Brown and blue-green moulds that cause food spoilage are Ascomycetes.

 - The division Basidiomycota contains the Basidiomycetes commonly known as the club fungi.

-- It forms sexual spores called as Basidiospores on a basidium or base.
-A basidium is produce at the tip of Hyphae and normally in club shape.
+- It forms sexual spores called Basidiospores on a basidium or base.
+A basidium is produced at the tip of Hyphae and normally in club shape.

 - The Basidiomycetes affects humans in many ways; many mushrooms are used as food throughout the world.